-At the end of the unit you should be familiar with:
+By the end of this unit, you should be to:

-- 1. the concept of project appraisal or feasibility studies. - 2.
-How to carry out and analize Market Feasibility, Technical Feasibility, Financial Feasibility, Economic Viability/Appraisal, The Social Cost of Investment, Risk Assessment, Critical Success Factors, - 3.
-Project Appraisal in the Public Sector, and

-4. Project Appraisal Report Writing.
+- The concept of project appraisal or feasibility studies. - How to carry out and analize Market Feasibility, Technical Feasibility, Financial Feasibility, Economic Viability/Appraisal, The Social Cost of Investment, Risk Assessment, Critical Success Factors, - Project Appraisal in the Public Sector, and - Project Appraisal Report Writing.

-3.1.
-Market Feasibility
+3.3.1 Market Feasibility